by Robert Clifton Storey Jr

 “Does sound like a broken leg.
 You are still clumsy, Em.”

 “Think of something else to keep your mind off the pain.”

 She glanced up again at the shiny blue and swirly white sphere in the pitch-black sky.

 Earth.
-How am I going to be able to last for the next two years here?
+How am I going to be able to last for the next two years here on this moon?

-She started to wonder too who EarthFleet Command would sent as Mike’s replacement.
+She started to wonder, too, who EarthFleet Command would send as Mike’s replacement.
 They still hadn’t made a choice yet, and Mike was leaving soon.